This guide walks you through the decisions to make as you plan a multi-site JUNO platform.

 Or control what people see before the event starts, while you’re still building the site.
 For example, give exhibitors a curated experience while they set up their suites.
 Or make a stripped-down experience for all attendees before the event.

-We do this by creating a duplicate version of a site with some configuration changes and a unique URL.
+We configure these experiences by creating a duplicate version of a site with some configuration changes and a unique URL.
 Then we give users a direct link to the site.
 Or, if it’s just a matter of restricting specific pages, we use curtains to keep out users who shouldn’t have access.